kamimrcht/webpage/tigs.md

 <img src="files/unitigs.png" alt="drawing" width="450"/>

-Sometimes you will encounter the term **unitig graph** or **compacted de Bruijn graph** (such as [here](https://www.ncbi.nlm.nih.gov/pubmed/27307618)).
+Sometimes you will encounter the term **unitig graph** or **compacted de Bruijn graph** (such as [4](https://www.ncbi.nlm.nih.gov/pubmed/27307618)).
 They denote the graph for which the set of nodes is the set of unitigs computed from the k-mers, and with edges remaining the same k-1 overlaps as in the original de Bruijn graph (for the node-centric definition).
 The graph in the above figure is one of those.

+Unitigs are obviously used in assembly context [[4]]((https://www.ncbi.nlm.nih.gov/pubmed/27307618)), but also, thanks to the k-mer set compaction, motivated indexation works such as [[5]](https://academic.oup.com/bioinformatics/article/34/13/i169/5045749).

 ## Simplitigs and USTs: harder better longer longer

 Keeping up with the idea of SPSS, and of representing the k-mer set while minimizing the number of nucleotides, can we do better than unitigs?
 Sure, if we drop the "non-ambiguously-assembled-sequences" criterion.
-Two papers [here for simplitigs](https://www.biorxiv.org/content/10.1101/2020.01.12.903443v1.full) and [here for USTs](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) described a solution simultaneously, though independently.
+Two papers [[6]](https://www.biorxiv.org/content/10.1101/2020.01.12.903443v1.full) for simplitigs and [[3]](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2) for USTs  described a solution simultaneously, though independently.

 The intuition is that unitigs can be compacted to obtain longer sequences and reduce the number of k-1 redundancies.
 Both papers propose a greedy algorithm to achieve that.
 See the example below: